Allam power cycle: Description

 The net CO_{2} product derived from the addition of fuel and oxygen in the combustor is removed from the high-pressure stream; at this point, the CO_{2} product is high-pressure and high purity, ready for sequestration or utilization without requiring further compression.

-In order for the system to reach a high thermal efficiency, a close temperature approach is needed on the high-temperature side of the primary heat exchanger.
-Due to the cooling process employed at the compression and pumping stage of the Allam-Fetvedt Cycle, a large energy imbalance would typically exist in the cycle between the cooling expander exhaust flow and the reheating CO_{2} recycle flow.
+In order for the system to achieve high thermal efficiency, a close temperature approach is needed on the high-temperature side of the primary heat exchanger.
+Due to the cooling process employed at the compression and pumping stage, a large energy imbalance would typically exist in the cycle between the cooling expander exhaust flow and the reheating CO_{2} recycle flow.

 The Allam-Fetvedt Cycle corrects this imbalance through the incorporation of low-grade heat at the low-temperature end of the recuperative heat exchanger.
 Due to the low temperatures at the cool end of the cycle, this low-grade heat only needs to be in the range of 100 °C to 400 °C. A convenient source of this heat is the Air Separation Unit (ASU) required for the oxy-fuel combustion regime.

-This basic configuration, when burning natural gas as a fuel, has been modeled to achieve an efficiency up to 60% (LHV) as a power cycle net of all parasitic loads, including the energy-intensive ASU.
-Despite its novelty, the components required by this cycle are all currently commercially available, with the exception of the combustion turbine package.
-The turbine relies on well-proven technologies and approaches used by existing gas and steam turbine design tools.
+When burning natural gas as a fuel, this basic configuration has been modeled to achieve an efficiency up to 60% (LHV) as a power cycle net of all parasitic loads, including the energy-intensive ASU.
+Despite its novelty, the components required by this cycle are commercially available, with the exception of the combustion turbine package.
+The turbine relies on proven technologies and approaches used by existing gas and steam turbine design tools.

 Applications

-Construction began in March 2016 in La Porte, Texas on a 50 MWth industrial test facility that would showcase the Allam-Fetvedt Cycle, with construction completed in 2017.
-In 2018, the Allam-Fetvedt Cycle and supporting technologies were validated at this demonstration plant, which now serves as a test facility, allowing OEMs to certify components for use with future Allam-Fetvedt Cycle plants.
+Construction began in March 2016 in La Porte, Texas on a 50 MWth industrial test facility to showcase the Allam-Fetvedt Cycle, finishing in 2017.
+In 2018, the Allam-Fetvedt Cycle and supporting technologies were validated, allowing OEMs to certify components for use with future production plants.

 On November 15, 2021, at approximately 7:40 pm EST the test facility successfully synchronized to the ERCOT grid proving that the Allam Fetvedt Cycle was capable of generating power at 60 Hz.

 This test facility is owned and operated by NET Power, which is owned by Constellation Energy Corporation, Occidental Petroleum (Oxy) Low Carbon Ventures, Baker Hughes and 8 Rivers Capital (the inventor of the technology).

-In recognition of the Allam-Fetvedt Cycle test facility in La Porte, Texas, NET Power was awarded the 2018 International Excellence in Energy Breakthrough Technological Project of the Year at the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC).
+NET Power was awarded the 2018 International Excellence in Energy Breakthrough Technological Project of the Year at the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC).